BayLibre/iio-capture/README.md

 - compute energy for power channel
 - listen to sigaction SIGTERM to stop record

-Note: This is slightly hardcoded for the ACME board ATM.
+Note: This is slightly hardcoded for the [BayLibre ACME](http://baylibre.com/acme) board at the moment.

+This is focused on integration with LAVA for the PowerCI Power Monitoring Continuous Integration solution.

 # Usage #